 Michigan is a “no-fault” divorce state, meaning that you don’t have to prove your spouse did something wrong to get a divorce.
 The only ground, or reason, for divorce in Michigan is that there has been a breakdown of the marriage and there’s no reasonable likelihood that you and your spouse will get back together.
 See Mich.
 Comp.
 Laws § 552.6 (2019).

 However, if you or your spouse engaged in bad behavior, like adultery, that lead to the breakdown of the marriage, it may impact the judge’s decisions about alimony (spousal support) or the division of property.

 To obtain a divorce in Michigan, either you or your spouse must have lived in Michigan for at least the last six months.
 You will file for divorce in the circuit court in the county where either you or your spouse lives.

 A divorce ends your marriage, but there are other issues that usually have to be determined at the same time.
-For example, if you have children, child custody and support are going to be an issue.
-If you have marital property, which is property or debt obtained during your marriage, division of that property is also an issue.
+For example, if you have kids, child custody and child support orders are going to be at issue.
+If you have marital property, which is property or debt obtained during your marriage, division of that property is also an issue that must be resolved in your case.
 And either you or your spouse may seek alimony, which is also called spousal support.

 All of your divorce issues can be decided by a judge.
 However, the process is usually much quicker and will usually cost less in legal fees if you and your spouse can work these issues out on your own and come to an agreement.

 Mediation can be an ideal way for you and your spouse to resolve your divorce issues.
-A mediator will work with both of you to try to find solutions to your disagreements and reach an agreement that is fair and mutually acceptable.
+A mediator will try to help you find solutions and reach an agreement that is fair and mutually acceptable.
 Even if you don’t want to try mediation, the judge can order it.

 If you and your spouse have no children together, there is a two-month waiting period before you can actually be divorced.
 The waiting period starts when you file your paperwork with the court.